A Restricted Latent Class Model with Polytomous Attributes and Respondent-Level Covariates: Application

 \subsection{Model selection}

 We ran a selection of models of increasing complexity, displayed in Table \ref{tab:ppcresults}, using respondents' age and sex as covariates (age was standardized, sex was coded as 0 for male and 1 for female).
+We restricted the choice of \(L\) to values of either \(2\) or \(3\) so that the number of classes would not grow too large too quickly as \(K\) increased.
 We set hyperparameters as follows: \(\sigma_{\beta}^2 = 2.0\), \(\omega_0 = 0.5\), and \(\omega_1 = 0.5\), \(a = 1000^{-1}\), and \(v_0 = K + 1\).
 We tuned \(\sigma_{\kappa}^2\) so that its acceptance rate was approximately 40\%.
 The order of the model was set to 2.
-For the chosen model, to check convergence we perform the check of \cite{geweke1992evaluating} on the post-burnin section of the chain of draws of original model parameters on a per-parameter basis \cite[page 170]{gelman2011inference} and do not reject for any of these the null hypothesis that the sequence of draws has converged.
+For the chosen model, to check convergence we perform the check of \cite{geweke1992evaluating} on the post-burn-in section of the chain of draws of original model parameters on a per-parameter basis \cite[page 170]{gelman2011inference} and do not reject for any of these the null hypothesis that the sequence of draws has converged.
+We also record the time in seconds to perform 1,000 MCMC draws under each model for this dataset (the runs were performed using 8 cores of an 11th Gen Intel(R) Core(TM) i7-1160G7 processor; this processor was released in the year 2020).

 We implement a posterior predictive check \citep{gelman1996posterior} in order to help guide model selection as follows.
 We first define a vector-valued statistic designed to capture the structure of a dataset consisting of ordinal items.
 As described in \citet[page 98]{bartholomew2011latent}, for each pair of items in the dataset, we count the number of times each possible combination of levels of the items in the pair occurs in the data, and build a \(p\)-dimensional vector containing these counts, where \(p\) is the total number of combinations of levels for all pairs (for the HRSD, \(p = 2298\)).
 We also calculate this vector for a series of draws from the posterior predictive distribution.